Education

 The written exams of the BBKA are known as modules.

-Exams are normally online but candidates could take them in-person at BBKA’s head office in Stoneleigh, Warwickshire.
-However, please note that from 2025 all modules will be online.
+Starting in 2025 exams are online.
 Modular Exams are held in March and November each year and we encourage you to form study groups to aid your preparation.
 Also, to enrol on a correspondence course for your module which can be run in study groups to share the cost.

 Syllabi